ZigaSajovic/CppML/docs/tutorial/index.md

 };
 ```

-have the `Permuatation` that sorts the types by their `alignment` as its first template parameter, and the already permuted `std::tuple` as its second.
+have the `Permutation` that sorts the types by their `alignment` as its first template parameter, and the already permuted `std::tuple` as its second.
 Hence, we need a `MakeBase` metafunction, which will allow us to implement `Tuple` class like

 ```c++
 template <typename...
 Ts> struct Tuple : MakeBase<Ts...> {